wp-plugins/like-button-plugin-for-wordpress/readme.txt

 *   Exclude Pages with their ID or with a single click on the checkbox on every Post-/Page-Edit Site
 *   design your like-Button individually from the settings page with the CSS-Box
 *   NEW: You can now add anything you want (Twitter Button, Images, Text) beside the generated Like Button *NEW*
+*   NEW: Use the Send-Button (new feature) of Facebook right now!
+It is availble now!
 *   and many more (read more on our [GB-World Facebook-Page](http://www.facebook.com/GBWorldnet)or on our [Blog](http://www.gb-world.net/blog))

 **Facebook-Like-Button**